EarthyScience/SINDBAD/docs/src/pages/concept/info.md

 The `info` structure serves as the central information hub for SINDBAD experiments.
 During experiment initialization, the SINDBAD preprocessor parses configuration settings and consolidates them into a comprehensive `NamedTuple` named `info` that ensures consistency and type stability from input through model simulation to output.

-::: warning Reserved Variable
+::: danger Reserved Variable

-The `info` variable name is reserved within SINDBAD.
-Users should not overwrite or modify this variable directly.
+The `info` variable name is strictly reserved within SINDBAD and plays a critical role in the model execution and stability.
+Users **must not** overwrite or modify this variable.

 :::